 - location and behavior data - systematically monitoring a publicly accessible place on a large scale - personal data related to "racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, - genetic data, biometric data for the purpose of uniquely identifying a natural person - data concerning health or data concerning a natural person's sex life or sexual orientation - data used to make automated decisions about people that could have legal (or similarly significant) effects - · children's data

 III.
 Policy

 Data Protection Officer (DPO)

-The DPO, responsible for reviewing and approving data processing projects, is Karl Holub.
+The DPO, responsible for approving data processing projects, will be Kevin Kallmes.